 SOME MYTHS ABOUT DOMESTIC ABUSE

+MYTH: When someone is battered, he/she must have done something to deserve it.
 FACT: Battering is never the victim’s fault.
 NEVER.
 Batterers abuse their partners as a way to control them.
 Domestic violence is about control, not about punishment or discipline.

 MYTH: Battering usually ends after a couple gets married or has children.
 FACT: Battering usually gets WORSE over time, not better.
+Getting

-Getting married and/or having children does not protect someone from becoming a victim.
-In fact, sometimes it makes the situation worse.
+married and/or having children does not protect someone from becoming a

 MYTH: Alcohol and other drug use may cause battering.

-FACT: Most people who use alcohol or other drugs do not abuse their partners.
-And many people who never use alcohol or other drugs do abuse their partners.
-While it is true that perpetrators of domestic violence are sometimes under the influence of alcohol or other drugs when the episode occurs, battering and alcohol or other drug abuse are 2 separate problems – neither is caused by the other.
+FACT: Most people who use alcohol or other drugs do not abuse

+when the episode occurs, battering and alcohol or other drug abuse are 2 separate problems – neither is caused by the other.
 Anyone who abuses another person while under the influence of alcohol or another drug needs help for BOTH problems.

-MYTH: If a woman wants to end the violence, she should just leave.
-If she doesn’t leave, it is because she either likes the abuse, or she doesn’t want to leave.
+leave, it is because she either likes the abuse, or she doesn’t want to

-FACT: Women may stay in abusive relationships due to fear, lack of resources or options, psychological damage, loss of self-esteem, depression, or other reasons.
-It is important to remember that LEAVING the relationship may also be dangerous – more women are killed by their partners AFTER they leave the relationship than at any other time.
+partners AFTER they leave the relationship than at any other time.
 Women who stay in abusive relationships are not weak or stupid – they are SCARED.
-BARRIERS TO LEAVING A VIOLENT RELATIONSHIP
+BARRIERS TO LEAVING A VIOLENT RELATIONSHIP Some reasons why women stay generally fall into three categories:

 Lack of resources